What traits does a person have? Description of people's character: individual qualities and examples

 Each person has his own set of qualities, the list of which includes positive and negative traits.
 They are formed under the influence of surrounding people and life circumstances.

-Positive qualities of a person
+Positive human qualities

 In accordance with these indicators, 4 groups of character traits can be distinguished(since we are talking about positive qualities, only they will be indicated in each group and the list can be continued) :

-The manifestation of character traits in men and women
+Manifestation of character traits in men and women

 Women Men